dtemir/us-consumer-complaint/README.md

 </div>

 # Bank Score.
-## It's Like Credit Score, but for banks.
+## It's Like Creidt Score, but for banks.

 Ranking banks according to the number and type of complaints they receive.
 Presenting data through plots, graphs, and maps.